neverbot/typoteka/readme.md

 It is a minimal yet powerful toolkit for crafting well-styled books and documents.
 Write your content in [Markdown](https://en.wikipedia.org/wiki/Markdown), convert it to clean HTML with [Pandoc](https://pandoc.org), apply custom CSS for layout and design, and render high-quality PDFs using [paged.js](https://pagedjs.org). **Typoteka** is aimed at writers, designers, and developers who want full control over the publishing process using open, modern technologies.

+**Why?** Because separating content from presentation matters.
+Traditional layout software often entangles text with visual formatting, making it harder to reuse, revise, or version-control your work.
+Typoteka follows a clean, modern approach where your writing lives in Markdown—**plain, portable, and future-proof**—while design is handled independently via CSS.
+This separation gives you flexibility, clarity, and the power to publish beautifully without compromising structure.
+Both your writing and your design styles can in **version control** systems like git, making collaboration, tracking changes, and managing revisions seamless and transparent.

 ## Project Structure

 ```